 There are also precious few books dedicated to information architecture.
 But thousands of titles are relevant to the field, and perhaps hundreds merit reading.
-We can't hope to narrow that list down to four or five, so we'll instead rely on a survey conducted to determine which books IA educators use to teach their classes.
+We can't hope to narrow that list down to four or five, so we'll instead rely upon an ACIA survey